Elegy (The Twilight Zone): Plot

 Converging on the center of town, they are startled to find someone who does move: "Jeremy Wickwire", the caretaker of this place.
 He is told by the men that a nuclear war destroyed much of the Earth in 1985, and that it has taken two hundred years to recover from it.
 Wickwire explains to the astronauts that the asteroid they have landed on is an exclusive cemetery called "Happy Glades", founded in 1973, where rich people can live out their life's greatest fantasy after they die.
-The town is one of many areas where people may be placed; others include the Roman era, the Egpytian era, and the Wild West.
+The town is one of many areas where people may be placed; others include the Roman era, the Egyptian era, and the Wild West.
 This town is the most popular because it represents a time in American culture where creature comforts were most abundant.

 Wickwire serves the three men wine and asks each man what his greatest wish is.
 All three reply that they wish they were on their ship heading for home.
 Wickwire misunderstood who the astronauts were, thinking they were from the Happy Glades organization.
 He explains the reason Happy Glades exists is because it's not possible to have peace on Earth.
 Wickwire (who explains that he is a robot that has been deactivated for "about 200 years" and only turns on for occasional duties) apologizes to them, and explains that it is his job to ensure peace and tranquility at "Happy Glades".
 Suddenly, they realize that their drinks have been poisoned with what Wickwire refers to as "eternifying fluid".
 As the men are dying, the astronaut pleads for an antidote, and that they mean no harm.
 Wickwire responds that they "are men, and while there are men, there can be no peace."